OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 ##### Objection (No Jailbreak needed)

-With objection it is possible to dump all memory of the running processes on the iPhone.
+With objection it is possible to dump all memory of the running process on the device.

 ```
 (virtual-python3) ➜ objection explore